OfflineIMAP/offlineimap.github.io/_posts/2016-02-12-debian-upgrade-from-jessie-to-stretch.md

     done
 {% endhighlight %}

+{:.warning}

 Note that this only works if done after the last use of offlineimap 6.3.4 and before the first use of offlineimap 6.6.1.
 If done at other moments I think we risk loss of mails and duplicates of mails.

 I opened one [Debian bug](http://bugs.debian.org/812108) on this matter and wait for any idea to work up this upgrade cleanly.